 Last version: Brilliance 2.0

 3. Personal Paint

 Cloanto is known for Amiga Forever emulation package.
 They are also known for having the AmigaOS 3.1 license.
-They are battling today about the Amiga rights, but seems like they’re having fun at meetings with Trevor Dickinson from A-EON.
-Personal Paint however is still in production, which makes it one of worlds longest living drawing programs that is still alive.
-Last version came out in 2017.
-Personal Paint is a powerful and intuitive paint, image processing, animation and 24-bit printing package.
-Employ stunning effects like emboss, water-colours, transparencies and stereograms (as in “Magic Eye”), while virtual memory and blitter emulation free precious Chip RAM by using other storage resources!
+They are battling today about the Amiga rights but seems like they’re having fun at meetings with Trevor Dickinson from A-EON.
+Personal Paint, however, is still in production, which makes it one of the worlds longest living drawing programs that are still alive.
+The last version came out in 2017.
+Personal Paint is a powerful and intuitive paint, image processing, animation, and 24-bit printing package.
+Employ stunning effects like embossing, water-colors, transparencies and stereograms (as in “Magic Eye”), while virtual memory and blitter emulation free precious Chip RAM by using other storage resources!
 Plus: support of RTG graphics cards, different file formats (IFF, GIF, PNG, PCX, JPEG, BMP, TIM, GraphiCraft, Photo CD, C source code, DataTypes, etc.),

 Last version: Personal Paint 7.2